Supermagnum/SuperKoch/README.md

 But, there is a thing..

 NO ONE HAS USED THIS METHOD TO TRAIN A PERSON HOW TO RECEIVE AND SEND!

-It should work for both!
+It should work for both as it will teach muscle memory.

 There are NO software that can teach both, only receive!